Chris-FSU/Trade.War/README.md

 I can also use the WITS data to try to extend this model beyond 2000.

 Pursuant to Q4, establish averages for profiles of MID and non-MID country-years.
 Subtract one from the other.
 Examine whether the largest absolute values have some feature in common (for example, high rent-seeking potential).
+There are problems to consider here.

 Q5 will be a doozy.
 I need a triadic dataset of trade portfolios and MIDs.
-Check all MID dyads for high levels of exports to the same country cs.
-Assuming Q4 yields positive results, these country cs will likely be purchasing large volumes of those goods.
+Check all MID dyads for high levels of exports to the same country Cs.
+Assuming Q4 yields positive results, these country Cs will likely be purchasing large volumes of those goods.
+This is also problematic.

 # End Game
 Regress export similarity and import similarity against MIDs from the correlates of war project with appropriate controls.
 (Pursuant to Q1 & Q2)